-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The sub-fund does not have a committed minimum rate to reduce the scope of investments however, its investment universe is naturally reduced on the basis of its Lower Carbon Criteria as set out above.
+The sub-fund does not have an committed minimum rate to reduce the scope of investments.

 What is the policy to assess good governance practices of the investee companies?